npranav7619/CTF_Writeups/cotopaxi-guide/README.md

     Identifies active service endpoints
     Better than standard tools because nmap and wireshark do not recognize IoT traffic on non standard ports

+    Security Scanner :
+    Verifing security settings (ciphersuites and certificates)

+    Software fingerprinting :
+    The software used by the remote network server Equvalent to nmap -sV
+    Uses machine learning classfier

+    Resource Listing (dirbusting) :
+    Discovering resources identified by the given URLs Equivalent to Dirbuster for CoAP/mDNS/SSDP
+    Has a list of URIs or services

-    Security Scanner : Verifing security settings (ciphersuites and certificates) Software fingerprinting : The software used by the remote network server Resource Listing (dirbusting) : Discovering resources identified by the given URLs Device Identification : Passive analysis of traffic and device classification using Machine Learning
+    Device Identification :
+    Passive analysis of traffic and device classification using Machine Learning Identification of IoT devices using captured traffic (PCAP format)

     Pre-Exploitatio Phase :

     Amplification sniffing : detecting network traffic amplificaiton Protocol Fuzzing : Fuzzing impletementation of protocols Vulnerability testing : Identifying known vulnerabilities